Les Saintes, Terre de Haut, Guadeloupe – A Caribbean Island Escape

 As mentioned, many visitors to Terre-de-Haut come by ferry on day trips from Guadeloupe (it is also a popular cruise ship stop).
 To really get a feel for the place, however, you should stay a least a night, or better yet, three.
 The town is at its most charming in the mornings and evenings when it is crowd-free.

-True Story: On our recent 5-day stay on Terre-de-Haut, after passing the same man about 10 times on our trips back and forth to town (and being offered a polite “Bonjour” or “Bon Soir” each time), he no longer bothered to modestly slip back inside his house in the evenings whilst smoking in his underwear.
+TRUE STORY: On a 5-day stay on Terre-de-Haut, after passing the same man about 10 times on our trips back and forth to town (and being offered a polite “Bonjour” or “Bonsoir” each time), he no longer bothered to modestly slip back inside his house in the evenings whilst smoking in his underwear.
 Were we shocked?
 No. On the contrary – we felt welcome.

 BEST THINGS TO DO ON TERRE DE HAUT